LucasAschenbach/advanced_navigator/README.md

 | **attachNamed** | Generates route with onGenerateRoute and attaches it to top-most paged route *(= Navigator.pushNamed)*. |
 | **pop** | Pops top-most route from navigator, regardless of whether route is pageless or not.
 If the navigator only has one route in its stack, the pop request is forwarded to the nearest ancestor. |

+> *Note: Since `AdvancedNavigator` also builds a standard `Navigator` as its child, all navigation operations from the old imperative API such as `Navigator.popAndPushNamed(context, ...)` will continue to work with `AdvancedNavigator`.*

 In practice, these functions can be invoked by calling them on an instance of `AdvancedNavigatorState` which can be obtained using `AdvancedNavigator.of(context)`, assuming `context` contains an instance of `AdvancedNavigator`.

 ```dart
 TextButton(
   child: ...,